We are the County-designated Patients’ Rights advocate for non-residential and outpatient behavioral health services.

 We work to resolve your grievances when you don't get the right care.

-We handle special mental health services.
+We help with questions or problems with mental health and substance abuse disorder outpatient and non-residential services.
 We help with such things as getting the right medication or just getting care.
-We will file your Medi-Cal appeal when the County Mental Health Plan limits, stops or denies service.
+We will file your Medi-Cal appeal when the County Mental Health Plan limits, stops, or denies service.
 You may find this out when you get a Medi-Cal Notice of Action.

 We work with local health plans to make sure the care they provide is coordinated between physical and behavioral health.

-We believe in making the mental health system better.
+We believe in making the behavioral health system better.
 We do this by being your voice of advocacy in the community.
-We coordinate with other mental health advocates to change policies and practices that hinder persons with psychiatric disabilities.
+We coordinate with other advocates to change policies and practices that hinder persons with psychiatric disabilities and/or substance abuse disorders.
 We also work with community agencies to see that patients’ rights information is posted and always available.

-We assist you with outpatient specialty mental health complaints, grievances, and appeals.
+We assist you with non-residential and outpatient behavioral health grievances and appeals.
 As the County-designated Title IX Patients’ Rights Advocate for outpatient services in San Diego County, we can take and act upon complaints from patients, family, friends, and even staff.
-You can call us at 1-877-SD HEALTH (1-877-734-3258) or open this link that explains how we can help you.
+You can call us at 1-877-SD HEALTH (1-877-734-3258) or open this link, (Spanish, Arabic, Tagalog and Vietnamese) that explains how we can help you.
 You can also fill out a County Grievance/Appeal Form out.
-Forms are available in English, Spanish, Arabic, Tagalog, and Vietnamese.
+Forms are available in English, Spanish, Arabic, Tagalog, Farsi, and Vietnamese.
 Once a form is filled out, you can drop it off at our Midtown San Diego Office or fax it to us (619-471-2782) or mail it to us:

 We assist staff.
-Patients' rights must be posted in all County funded mental health outpatient programs in the following languages: English, Spanish, Tagalog, Vietnamese, and Arabic.
+Patients' rights must be posted in all County funded non-residential and outpatient behavioral health outpatient programs in the following languages: English, Spanish, Tagalog, Vietnamese, and Arabic.
 New patients must get info about their rights.
 One is the right to contact the County designated patients’ rights programs.
 We see that this is done.

 We provide training and in-services.
-We give trainings on the mental health grievance and appeal process, patients’ rights, and other topics.
+We give trainings on the behavioral health grievance and appeal process, patients’ rights, and other topics.
 We also comment on health plan policies and practices affecting our clients.

-Our staff work throughout the county arguing for the rights of persons with mental health disorders.
-We go to outpatient settings such as clubhouses, outpatient mental health clinics, case management programs, Scripps Mercy Hospital Behavioral Health Unit, (English,Spanish) and other supportive services.
-This includes the ACT and IMPACT programs.
+Our staff work throughout the County arguing for the rights of persons with psychiatric challenges and/or substance abuse disorders.
+We go to settings such as clubhouses, outpatient mental health clinics, case management programs, Scripps Mercy Hospital Behavioral Health Unit (English,Spanish), and Full Service Partnership programs such as ACT and IMPACT.
 We serve people of all ages.
 Everyone has the right to be treated with dignity and respect.

 - Learn about their possible eligibility for Medi-Cal, including expanded Medi-Cal.